 “Lady Chaamond is a revered and well-loved lady in high society.
 Do not show any disrespect to any member of the Grand Duke’s family or their guests,” I warned them sternly.
 None of them would look at me.
 I sighed in frustration as the carriage came to a stop.
 Standing, I turned and whispered harshly, “Behave.”

-I dismounted from the carriage, helping each sister down with care - making sure to meet each of their eyes as an obvious reminder of what was expected of them.
+I dismounted from the carriage, helping each sister down with care—making sure to meet each of their eyes as an obvious reminder of what was expected of them.
 The Grand Duke’s butler waited at the entrance, and I stepped forward to hand the invitation and explain that I was their caretaker for the day.
-With a polite smile, he led us through the main doors and towards the back to where the garden tea was most likely arranged.
+With a polite smile, he led us through the main doors and toward the back to where the garden tea was most likely arranged.

 “Hello, ladies,” her voice rang out like a clear bell.
 Oh, sweet goddess.
-If you can grant me any wish, please be it that this woman can sing me to sleep every night.
+If you can grant me any wish, please let it be that this woman can sing me to sleep every night.

 Comments (0)